JocysCom/UMQF/MORA/analysis/koran/entities/muhammad-actions.md

 *Preliminary Discourse, Sect II*

 **Context:**
-Muhammad flees Mecca for Medina.
+Mohammed flees Mecca for Medina with his followers to escape persecution and establish the Muslim community.

 **Entity Analysis:**
 *   **Entity:** Muhammad